-National Museums Scotland has acquired a British Aerospace Hawk T1A which was flown by the Royal Air Force (RAF) Aerobatic Team, the Red Arrows.
+This iconic Red Arrows Hawk T.1A was flown by the Royal Air Force (RAF) Aerobatic Team, the Red Arrows.

-Crew: 2 (instructor and student) as training aircraft or 1 (pilot) as Red Arrow display aircraft
+Two (instructor and student) as training aircraft or one (pilot) as Red Arrow display aircraft

 Aircraft manufacturer Hawker Siddeley (now BAE Systems), designed and built the Hawk as an advanced training aircraft for Royal Air Force fast jet pilots.
 The prototype first flew in 1974 and Hawks entered RAF service in 1976.
 More than 1,000 have been sold worldwide including the UK, Canada, Australia, Finland and Zimbabwe.